hoeferg/Ecommerce/README.md

 ## Roadmap

 - [ ] Create a Profile Page
-- [ ] Create a Settings Page
+- [ ] Mobile Responsive
-- [ ] Create Reports to download
+- [ ] Create a fullstack application
-    - [ ] Have Reports make accounting easier
+    - [ ] Deploy the application

-See the [open issues](https://github.com/hoeferg/Ecommerce-/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://jamesxalis.github.io/React-Dashboard/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>